ingonyama-zk/icicle/README.md

 Zero Knowledge Proofs (ZKPs) are considered one of the greatest achievements of modern cryptography.
 Accordingly, ZKPs are expected to disrupt a number of industries and will usher in an era of trustless and privacy preserving services and infrastructure.

 If we want ZK hardware today we have FPGAs or GPUs which are relatively inexpensive.
-However, the biggest selling point of GPUs is the software; we talk in particular about CUDA, which makes it easy to write code running on Nvidia GPUs, taking advantage of their highly parallel architecture.
-Together with the widespread availability of these devices, if we can get GPUs to work on ZK workloads, then we have made a giant step towards accessible and efficient ZK provers.
+However, the biggest selling point of GPUs is the software; we are referring to CUDA, which simplifies writing code for Nvidia GPUs and takes advantage of their highly parallel architecture.
+Together with the widespread availability of these devices, if we can get GPUs to work on ZK workloads, then we will have made a giant step towards accessible and efficient ZK provers.

 ## Zero Knowledge on GPU